 In a dingy cottage in Leenane, a remote part of Galway, spinster Maureen lives with her self-pitying, ruthless, hateful mother, Mag.
 Constantly at her beck and call, Maureen takes revenge by feeding her lumpy Complan and hurling the occasional insult.
 Escape comes in the form of Pato Dooley, who is about to go to Boston.
 When Mag interferes once too often Maureen decides the time has come to break free — in a very violent

 Continuing with the 'Bonkers Do…' theme, this time we attack The Movies.
 Join us as we travel through the ages featuring some of the best movie songs of all time.
 Think of your favourite movie, then think of the headline song from that movie, there's a good chance it will be in this show.
-Limited tickets available,
+Limited tickets available, so book early.

 Kenneth and Hilary have been married nearly twenty years, but as middle age approaches, Ken finds himself in the arms of another woman.
 At first, Laura appears to be everything that is missing from Ken’s life with Hilary – young, slim, attractive and a vibrant free spirit – but his little fling quickly becomes desperately out of hand.
 Juggling the affections of two women, his world becomes a tangle of lies and deceit.
 After his initial denials to Hilary’s increasing suspicions, he is soon forced to confront the truth and leaves Hilary for Laura.
 Only one problem . . .
 Laura can’t cook.
 As time passes, Kenneth mourns the loss of Sunday roasts and haute cuisine, and the comforts of the settled life he once knew.
 When Hilary invites Ken and Laura over for dinner, he readily accepts, unaware of what delicacies Hilary plans to serve.
 Told through a series of flashbacks interspersed with the `last supper’, The Woman Who Cooked Her Husband is a highly entertaining exploration of the old adage, “the way to a man’s heart is through his stomach”!